 Cornell AES Walk-in chamber, 100-square-foot capacity: this prototype was completed in January 2018.
 It has humidity control and adjustable/removable benches.
 It currently uses 20% less electricity, compared to a conventional model.
 If the building chilled water and hot water loops were extended to the growth chamber room, as in some other campus buildings, the energy savings per chamber would be about 45%.

-Cornell AES Reach-in chamber, 30-square-foot capacity: to be completed later in 2018.
-The chamber will have two growing levels, each with separate lighting.
+Cornell AES Reach-in chamber, 30-square-foot capacity: this larger reach-in chamber was completed in 2019.
+It has two growing levels, each with separate lighting.

-Cornell AES Step-in chamber, with an estimated 45-square-foot capacity: anticipated year of completion: 2019.
+Cornell AES Step-in chamber, with an estimated 45-square-foot capacity: this chamber will be half the size of the large walk-in chamber.
 It will have adjustable shelves and humidity control.

 Contact information: Nick Van Eck